-The ignition wiring system is composed of primary and secondary systems.
+The ignition system consists of a primary and secondary system.
 The secondary systems are the high tension leads connecting the distributor cap with the spark plugs and the coil.

 These wires should be inspected at each engine tune-up, and should be replaced if cracked, frayed or damaged from abrasion.
 It is important to clean all parts of this secondary system thoroughly because dirt greatly reduces the available voltage to the spark plugs.